marchof/java-almanac/site/content/features/var.md

 * Variables declared in `for` loops (classic or enhanced)
 * Variables in `try`-with-resources blocks

-A local variable declared with `var` might also be explicitely declared final:
+A local variable declared with `var` might also be explicitly declared final:

     final var word = "World";